baldFemale/OpenInnovationFramework/README.md

 ## Reproduction_diff_GS_roles
 * Generalist and Specialist **domain** will have unique cognitive search algorithm
+  * Generalist will use average_cognitive_search
+  * Specialist will use default_cognitive_search
+  * T shape will use either average or default pattern, depending on which bit T shape is going to change
 * Provide a new indicator *potential_fitness* to highlight the value of Generalist
-* '''Agent class''' will have two state representation systems
+* Agent class will have two state representation systems
   * Original/Distinct state representation (e.g., "0", "1", "2", "3" for state is equal to 4)
   * Cognitive state representation will include extraction marks (e.g., "A" for \["0", "1"]) and unknown domain (i.e., "*")
+  * These two representation system will enable the communication between Agents using the distinct state as bridge